Frequently Asked Questions

 Researchers and graduate students must have appropriate institutional affiliations and proper arrangements to lab access.

 Review to obtain special sworn status (SSS) takes longer for non-US citizens.

 8. Do I have to conduct analysis in the secure lab at College Station?

 Generally speaking, yes.
-Analysis of restricted-access data can only be conducted in the physical site of the secure computing lab.
-The TXRDC’s secure lab is in College Station, Texas (101 D. L. Houston Bldg, 200 Discovery Drive).
-There is no option for remote access; researchers must be on site to use the lab.
-They also must have Special Sworn Status to gain access to the secure lab.
+Analysis of restricted-access data is conducted in the physical site of the secure computing lab.
+The TXRDC’s secure lab is in College Station, Texas (Teague Research Center, floor 3).
+Researchers must have Special Sworn Status to gain access to the secure lab.

 There are two exceptions.
 One exception is that, with proper arrangements, researchers can conduct research in secure labs at other RDC sites in the national RDC network.
-Thus, for example, a researcher with a TXRDC project could potentially conduct analysis at another RDC site.
+For example, a researcher with a TXRDC project could potentially conduct analysis at another RDC site.
 The second exception is that if a project, the datasets, and researchers are eligible they may apply for virtual RDC (VRDC) access from their home (not university or business) office.
 Additional training and auditing is required if VRDC access is granted.
 Please note that data use agreements change and VRDC access, once approved, may be revoked.